[korean christian] hostages in afghanistan

 200707310012_01.jpg

 Here are some noteworthy reads: We Killed a Male Hostage [JoongAng News]; Chosun News Account of 2nd hostage; Pastor Bae Hyung Kyu’s body arrived in Korea today but his family was not there to receive the body.
 Why?
 They insist they will not see the body until all the hostages safely return to Korea.
-Instead, they gather with relatives of hostages for a prayer vigil…It is what Pastor Bae would have wanted [video] according to his father.
+Instead, they gather with relatives of hostages for a prayer vigil…It is what Pastor Bae would have wanted according to his father.
 But to no surprise, the families are all losing hope in the situation.
 Below is the video shown by Al Jazeera showing seven of the female hostages.

 Update [July 30] A male hostage has been shot dead [Reuters].
 Al Jazeera is reporting the person’s name is ‘Sung Sin’ but Korean news sources report the person’s full name as “Sung Min Shim” [Shim is his late name].